cloudposse/atmos/website/docs/design-patterns/component-catalog.md

 <br/>

 :::note
-Having `dev`, `staging`, `prod`, `ue2` and `uw2` manifests in the component's catalog makes the most sense for multi-OU and/or multi-region architectures, such that there will be multiple dev/staging/prod or region configurations, which get imported into multiple top-level stack manifests.
+Having the `dev`, `staging`, `prod`, `ue2` and `uw2` manifests in the component's catalog makes the most sense for multi-Org, multi-OU and/or multi-region architectures, such that there will be multiple dev/staging/prod or region configurations, which get imported into multiple Org/OU top-level stack manifests.
 :::

 ## Structure